IRON BARK II IS FOR SALE

 Three mainsails.
 The one bent on is an old sail seeing out its days in flying fish latitudes.
 There are two more mainsails stowed below.
 One is a well made heavy sail that has had some use and is good for another circumnavigation.
 The other is a new, unused Tasker sail made considerably stronger than their highest specification offshore sail- a Cape Horn mainsail.
 The mainsail has conventional slab reefing with reefing winches on either side of the boom to allow the sail to be reefed from the windward side on either tack.

 Four staysails: The working staysail bent to the boom is a heavy duty Lee sail in good condition and there is new spare working staysail stored below (made by Tasker, brand new heavy duty Cape Horn capable).
-There is also a new, unused light running (tradewind) staysail and a used but strong heavy weather staysail, both stowed below.
+There is also a new, unused light running (tradewind) staysail and a used but strong storm staysail, both stowed below.
 The staysail sheet leads to a two speed winch (Barlow).

 Topsail; Good condition.
 Set to topmast head without yards.